recursiveai/kantan/README.md

 ```
 {
-    "requirements: [ // Requirements to be installed using `pip install`
+    "requirements": [ // Requirements to be installed using `pip install`
         numpy=1.2.3
     ],
     "include_files" : [ // Files to be copied to `env_dir`